A. P. Carter: Biography

 Beginning in 1952, A.P. reunited with Sara, along with their children Janette and Joe, to record for the Kentucky based Acme Records.
 The majority of these recordings were made in the same building in Bristol where the original family first recorded in 1927.
 The new Carter Family was featured on stations such as WCKY, WWVA, KXEL, and many more.
 The family also appeared on a national CBS program.
 These records would prove to be A.P.
-Carter's final recordings, with records with the new lineup being made well into 1956.
+Carter's final recordings, with records in the new lineup being made well into 1956.

 A.P.
 Carter died of Arteriosclerotic Heart Disease, in Kingsport, Tennessee, on November 7, 1960, at the age of 68.
 He was buried in the Mt.
 Vernon United Methodist Church cemetery in the Maces Springs area of Hiltons, Virginia.